 All first-time full-time freshmen are asked to complete the Freshmen Census during their first week at American University.
 This national freshmen survey, affiliated with the Higher Education Research Institute (HERI) at UCLA, gathers information on many different aspects of previous experience as well as expectations for college.
 Because the survey is administered to thousands of freshmen across the country, it provides valuable comparative information as well.
 American University is a charter member of the HERI Cooperative Institutional Research Project and has been participating in this survey since its inception in 1973.
 Traditionally, the results of this survey receive attention in the national media.

 - AU’s location makes it truly unique.
-Most respondents (88%) said that the location of the university in Washington, D.C. was a very important reason in their selection of AU.
-Eighty-seven percent cited the opportunity to co-op or intern in Washington, DC as very important.
+Most respondents (85%) said that the location of the university in Washington, DC was a very important reason in their selection of AU.
+Eighty-four percent cited the opportunity to co-op or intern in Washington, DC as very important.

 - AU students display high aspirations.
-Most respondents reported planning to continue their education after graduation: 46% plan to get a master's degree, 21% a Ph.D., and 16% a law degree.
-Seventy-one percent reported that becoming an authority in their field is a very important or essential goal.
+Most respondents reported planning to continue their education after graduation: 45% plan to get a master's degree, 23% a Ph.D., and 17% a law degree.
+Seventy-two percent reported that becoming an authority in their field is a very important or essential goal.

 - Students are also socially conscious.
-More AU freshmen reported that it is very important or essential to become community leaders (58% compared to 37%),and 77% report that it is very important or essential to help others in difficulty.
+More AU freshmen reported that it is very important or essential to become community leaders (57% compared to 43%).

 - Freshmen at AU are also environmentally conscious.
-Fifty-eight percent of respondents said it is a very important or essential goal for them to adopt green practices to protect the environment.
-This compares to 43% of students at similar universities.
+Fifty-one percent of respondents said it is a very important or essential goal for them to adopt green practices to protect the environment.
+This compares to 45% of students at similar universities.